joustava/joustava.github.io/_drafts/BDD.md

 # BDD

-> Behaviour Driven Development (BDD) is a collaborative approach, made up of three practices: Discovery Formulation and Automation.
+> Behaviour Driven Development (BDD) is a collaborative approach, made up of three practices: Discovery, Formulation and Automation.